Allen, Texas Therapists

 An Overview of Mental Health in Allen, Texas

 Allen, Texas lies about 45 minutes north of Dallas, one of the state’s most populous cities.
 In 2018, Allen’s population swelled to 104,636 people.
-Despite this positive growth, however, some of the residents of Allen are struggling with a variety of mental issues that include anxiety, depression, a desire to self-harm, bipolar disorder, schizophrenia and addictive behaviors that are negatively impacting their quality of life.
-To fully understand why these issues are present in the city, it is important to first understand the nature of these illnesses and how environmental, socioeconomic and financial factors can impact their severity.
+Despite this positive growth, however, some of the residents of Allen are struggling with a variety of mental issues that include anxiety, depression, a desire to self-harm, bipolar disorder, schizophrenia, and addictive behaviors that are negatively impacting their quality of life.
+To fully understand why these issues are present in the city, it is important to first understand the nature of these illnesses and how environmental, socioeconomic, and financial factors can impact their severity.

 Social Factors for Mental Health in Allen, Texas

 The population percentage between men and women in Allen is almost even, with 49 percent female and 51 percent male.
-However, because women are 12 percent more likely to suffer from mental health issues than men overall, there is a greater chance that the number of individuals struggling with these issues are female.
+However, because women are 12 percent more likely to suffer from mental health issues than men overall, there is a greater chance that the number of individuals struggling with these issues is female.
 Factors for mental health problems among women can strike at almost any age and include:

 - Post-partum depression